mombil/homepage/README.md

 ## Description

 This is my first Website on Git Hub.

-Which convection I use:
+## Technologies

+- CSS
+- Flex
+- ES6+ feature
-BEM
+- BEM